1Regina/GetProgrammingWithHaskell/README_1.md

                 -- 5C.2 Assessing a list of candidates using List as a MonadListing assessCandidateList :: [Candidate] -> [String]
                 assessCandidateList candidates = do
-                        candidate <- candidates
-                        let passed = viable candidate  -- where all tests == True let statement = if passed
+                        candidate <- candidates  -- By using <- , you’re able to treat your list of candidates like a single candidate let passed = viable candidate  -- where all tests == True.
+The viable function takes a singlec andidate as an argument let statement = if passed
                                         then "passed"
                                         else "failed"